BladeWDR/ssb-tech-blog/content/posts/replacing-pocket-casts/index.md

 ## PodFetch

-[PodFetch](https://github.com/SamTV12345/PodFetch) is another postcast manager.
+[PodFetch](https://github.com/SamTV12345/PodFetch) is another podcast manager.
 This one comes with its own built-in Gpodder sync mechanism that just needs to be enabled via an environment variable.

 The good: